Joshuawadd/Changing-Lives-API/documentation.md

 ## **Appendix**

-### **Converting a word document to a pdf**
+### **Converting a word document to a PDF**

-For security and ease of use reasons, the Changing Lives App Manager website only allows file uploads of the type *.pdf.
-As most of the Changing Lives documents are Word documents, this will guide you through converting them to pdfs.
+For security and ease of use reasons, the Changing Lives App Manager website only allows file uploads of the type PDF.
+As most of the Changing Lives documents are Word documents, this will guide you through converting them to PDFs.

 1. Open the document in Microsoft Word
 2. Click File, then Export